 —

-See more ideas of what to do and see on your Maui vacation.
+For more ideas of what to see and do on your Maui vacation, review our popular seven-day Maui vacation itinerary.

 You can’t stress enough how cold it is up there, until the sun comes up.
 That wind whips through you.
 They do have a glass shelter you can use to get a break from the wind, but it gets so crowded you’d miss the spectacular sunrise – and it is spectacular!